 Powdered latex gloves may exacerbate allergic reactions because the proteins in latex fasten to the powder.
 When powdered gloves are removed, latex protein/powder particles get into the air, where they can be inhaled and come into contact with body membranes.

 Three types of reactions can occur in people using latex products: irritant contact dermatitis, allergic contact dermatitis, and latex allergy.
+Irritant contact dermatitis

-is the development of dry, itchy, irritated areas on the skin, usually the hands.
+—The development of dry, itchy, irritated areas on the skin, usually the hands.
 The irritation is caused by using gloves, and possibly by contact with other products and chemicals.
 Irritant contact dermatitis is not a true allergy to latex.

-It comes on gradually over the course of several days..
+It comes on gradually over the course of several days.

 Allergic contact dermatitis

 An allergic reaction to latex may cause: Red skinHivesItchingSwellingRunny noseSneezingCoughingWheezingTrouble breathingItchy, watery eyesScratchy throatChest tightnessLightheadedness

 .
 Although rare, a life-threatening reaction can be the first sign of latex allergy.

-Healthcare workers who frequently use latex gloves and latex-containing medical supplies, especially those healthcare workers who already have hay fever or other allergic conditionsWorkers who occasionally use latex gloves, such as law enforcement personnel, ambulance attendants, fire fighters, housekeepers, etc.
+Anyone can develop an allergy to latex.
+Those with the highest risk include: Healthcare workers who frequently use latex gloves and latex-containing medical supplies, especially those healthcare workers who already have hay fever or other allergic conditionsWorkers who occasionally use latex gloves, such as law enforcement personnel, ambulance attendants, firefighters, or housekeepers

 , probably because of multiple surgeries and other procedures

-Individuals who have had multiple surgical or medical procedures during childhoodWorkers in factories where latex products are manufactured or usedPeople with a tendency to have multiple allergic conditionsPeople who are allergic to certain foods, such as avocado, bananas, chestnuts, kiwifruit, papaya, potatoes, and tomatoes
+Individuals who have had multiple surgical or medical procedures during childhoodWorkers in factories where latex products are manufactured or usedPeople with a tendency to have multiple allergic conditionsPeople who are allergic to certain foods, such as avocado, bananas, chestnuts, kiwi, papaya, potatoes, and tomatoes

 If you think you have a latex allergy, see your doctor.
 A diagnosis can usually be made based on your medical history, a physical examination, and blood tests.
 Skin testing and glove-use tests should be done only at medical centers where staff are prepared to handle severe reactions.